Battlefield Return

 The very fact of your presence in the world today can be traced back to the altruistic deeds undertaken by those in your immediate surroundings.
 The Foundation community enrichment programs aptly demonstrate the profound gratitude our nation owes to the veterans who have faithfully served throughout our country's rich history, spanning every decade, year, and day.

 “I strongly support all veterans taking part in a battlefield return, no matter what personal struggles they face.
-It's the best treatment for PTSD.”
+It's the best treatment for your own mental health.”

 “Out of the 16 million Americans who served in World War II, approximately 57,000 remain as of May 08, 2025.”